nolleh/sqlflick.nvim/README.md

 | `SQLFlickSelectDB`   | n    | `<leader>ss` | Select database connection |
 | `SQLFlickExecuteBuf` | n    | `<leader>sq` | Execute current line query |
 | `SQLFlickExecute`    | v    | `<leader>sq` | Execute selected query     |

+## Trouble Shoot

+> [!NOTE]
+> When update the plugin and if there is some problem, recommend to run `SQLFlickInstall`

+If this is not sufficient to your situation and it occured after update the plugin, plz refer [WIKI/Migration-Guide](https://github.com/nolleh/sqlflick.nvim/wiki/Migration-Guide)

 ## Contributing